leonstel/leonstel.github.io/blogs/gmap2.md

 GoogleMapInstance.
 Because every code deals with the same google map object reference changes made from another place will reflect directly on the map.
 For example you have created a google map via the GoogleMapInstance and have put that reference in the DOM.
 Some code elsewhere at a later time will asynchronously fetch some api data and adds markers via the GoogleMapInstance in its response.
-Those markers will directly be visible on the earlier created map, theirs no need to keep track of multiple google map references and their markers.
+Those markers will directly be visible on the earlier created map there is no need to keep track of multiple google map references and their markers.
 It is kind of a internal mini API.